OsBlaineOra/db-devops-tools/README.md

 * Internet Browser
 * [GitHub](https://github.com/) Account
-* Oracle Cloud Account

 ## Create an Oracle Always-Free Cloud Account
-You can setup an Always-Free account.

 1. Go to https://www.oracle.com/cloud/free/
 2. Click "Start for free"
 3. Populate the forms and create an account.